Press enter or spacebar to select a desired language.

 • There is a $50 application fee (waived if you attend an open house or are an SEU alum)

-• A $180 graduation fee (required whether or not you participate in the graduation ceremony).
+• A fee of $200 is charged each term, and a $180 graduation fee (required whether or not you participate in the graduation ceremony).

 ?
 Costs for Books and Supplies